landenlabs/all-Uitest/README.md

 ---
 <a name="page4"></a>
 ### Group Grid selection Expansion
-Demonstrates group cell expansion by re-parenting the selected cells into a new container which is expanded.
+Demonstrate group cell expansion by re-parenting the selected cells into a new container which is expanded.
 To prevent the original container from reflowing the reparented cells are replaced with Space views.
 The reverse is done when the expansion is cancelled.
+Example expanding a **column**.

 ![picture](http://landenlabs.com/android/all-uitest/group-col.gif)

 [To Top](#table)

+Example expanding cells in a **"L"** shape.

 ![picture](http://landenlabs.com/android/all-uitest/group-l.gif)

 [To Top](#table)

+Example expanding a **row**

 ![picture](http://landenlabs.com/android/all-uitest/group-row.gif)

 [To Top](#table)

 # Web Page

 [Home web page](http://landenlabs.com/android/index.html) for more information.